 Malicious prosecution requires that the proceeding have ended in the plaintiff's favor (element 2) and that the defendant did not reasonably believe that there were any grounds (probable cause) to initiate the proceeding (element 3).
 Probable cause is to be decided by the court as a matter of law.
-However, it may require the jury to find some preliminary facts before the court can make its legal determination, including facts regarding what the defendant knew or did not know at the time.
+However, it the jury may be required the jury to find some preliminary facts before the court can make its legal determination, including facts regarding what the defendant knew or did not know at the time.
 (See Sheldon Appel Co. v.
 Albert & Oliker (1989) 47 Cal.3d 863, 881 [254 Cal.Rptr.
 336, 765 P.2d 498].)
-If so, include element 3 and also the last bracketed part of the instructiongive CACI No. 1503, Reasonable Grounds.
+If so, include element 3 and also the bracketed part of the instruction that refers to element 3give CACI No. 1503, Reasonable Grounds.

 Favorable termination is handled in much the same way.
 If a proceeding is terminated other than on the merits, there may be disputed facts that the jury must find in order to determine whether there has been a favorable termination.
 (See Fuentes v.
 Berry (1995) 38 Cal.App.4th 1800, 1808 [45 Cal.Rptr.2d 848].)
-If so, include element 2 and also the middle bracketed part of the instructiongive CACI No. 1504, Favorable Termination.
+If so, include element 2 and also the bracketed part of the instruction that refers to element 2give CACI No. 1504, Favorable Termination.
 Once these facts are determined, the jury does not then make a second determination as to whether there has been a favorable termination.
 The matter is determined by the court based on the resolution of the disputed facts.
 See Sierra Club Found. v.
 Graham (1999) 72 Cal.App.4th 1135, 1159 [85 Cal.Rptr.2d 726] [element of favorable termination is for court to decide].)

-Either or both of the elements of probable cause and favorable termination should be omitted if there are no disputed facts regarding that element for the jury.
+Either or both of the elements of probable cause and favorable termination should be omitted if there are no disputed facts regarding that element for the jury to decide.